Fundición Paipote

-Fundición Hernán Videla Lira better known as Fundicón Paipote, and formerly known as Fundición Nacional Paipote, is a copper smelter plant 8 km southeast of Copiapó in Chile's Atacama Region.
+Fundición Hernán Videla Lira, better known as Fundicón Paipote, and formerly known as Fundición Nacional Paipote, is a copper smelter plant 8 km southeast of Copiapó in Chile's Atacama Region.
 It operates with a Teniente Converter smelting technology and produces copper anodes made of 99.6% of copper.
 The smelter is owned by ENAMI and has been paralyzed since February 2024 for a major overhaul costing a total of 1,700 million USD.
-At the time of paralization the smelter generated economic losses for ENAMI.
-ENAMi has reached out for investors to finance the overhaul offering offsets paid as cathode copper.
+At the time of paralyzation the smelter generated economic losses for ENAMI.
+ENAMI has reached out for investors to finance the overhaul offering offsets paid as cathode copper.

 It is classified as a "custom smelter" as it does not depend on ore concentrate from a particular mine nor does it lie next to one.
 It was established in 1952 with the stated aim of smelting ores of small and medium-scale mining in the Atacama Region.
 Besides copper it also processes ore concentrates of silver and gold.

-In 2015 it had a capacity to produce 84,000 metric tons of copper yearly making it the smallest of Chile's seven copper smelters.
-As of 2025 the overhaul plan consider that the smelter to reach a cathode producton capacity of 240,000 tons Cu per year.
+In 2015 it had a capacity to produce 84000 MT of copper yearly making it the smallest of Chile's seven active copper smelters at the time.
+As of 2025, the overhaul plan consider the smelter to reach a cathode production capacity of 240,000 tons Cu per year.

 The smelter has been criticized for exceeding on certain occasions by far (almost 500%) the sulfur dioxide emission cap set by environmental regulations in 2019 which is 350 μg/m^{3} SO_{2} per hour.
 In addition there were accusations in 2021 of doctoring of smelting process data.